LincKim/Weather-Query-Platform/README.md

 ### PREREQUISITES
 The app will be live and the link is provided further down the short read.

-Otherwise if you need it at you local machine then follow the following steps:
+Otherwise if you need it at you local machine then once you have cloned then you are good to go.

+In this case you won't need to run the 'db json server' because the data is being fetched from a remote location.

 #### Running the tests
 The Web App will be live and this means that you should be able to query on the weather conditions of the place you are interested in.

-The Code Challenge tests my understanding on:
+These Project seeks to tests my understanding on:

 <li>Manipulating the DOM</li>
 <li>Recognizing JS Events</li>